avramovic/IMDbPlay/README.md

 Due to the nature of this extension it won't be published via the Google Chrome extension store.
 However, you can load it in developer mode to see how it works.

+# New!
+Tampermonkey userscript

+You can now use IMDbPlay via Tampermonkey and other similar plugins.
+Install [Tampermonkey](https://www.tampermonkey.net/), then [install IMDbPlay](https://github.com/avramovic/IMDbPlay/raw/master/IMDbPlay.user.js)

 ## Installation

 1. Clone this repository in ~/IMDbPlay